OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 That username and password will be used for your login to OpenShift and your login to the shared server.

+## Logging into the workshop VM

+Having chosen a user, login to the VM at `cloudv197.zdv.uni-mainz.de`.
+For example, `user1` can login with the command: -

+    ssh user1@cloudv197.zdv.uni-mainz.de
+    (enter your password when prompted)

+You'll be in the user's home directory (i.e. `/home/user1`) where you'll find the workshop material.
+Move top the workshop directory, where you'll find directories for the exercises and tutorials: -

+    cd workshop/wp2-deployment-workshop-2019

 ## Naming etiquette